top of page

 – Chandi Path (Devi Mahatmya)

-This journey is NOT a retreat, but a pilgrimage for the serious seeker, she who is on a search for the feminine face of God...
-Devi, in Her many forms.
-For thousands of years pilgrims have known that reverently journeying to places made holy by saints, seers and rishis and experiencing the sacred, holy presence that still permeates those sites, opens one’s devotional heart of love as nothing else can.
+This journey is NOT a retreat, but a pilgrimage for she who is on a search for the feminine face of God, Devi, in Her many forms.
+For thousands of years pilgrims have known that reverently journeying to places made holy by saints, seers and rishis and experiencing the sacred, holy presence that still permeates those sites, opens one’s devotional heart of love as nothing else!

 The Journey